What Is Included in an SEO Audit?

-An SEO audit aims to evaluate how well your website is optimized for search engines by identifying errors that prevent your site from ranking and highlighting opportunities that can help you gain more visibility.
+An SEO audit evaluates how well your website is optimized for search engines by identifying errors that prevent it from ranking and highlighting opportunities to gain more visibility.
+So, what is included in an SEO audit?

 Read on to learn more about what aspects are included in an SEO audit.